Synchrony Financial (NYSE:SYF) Announces Quarterly Earnings Results

 Synchrony Financial Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, May 15th.
-Shareholders of record on Monday, May 6th were issued a $0.25 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, May 15th.
+Stockholders of record on Monday, May 6th were given a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 2.00%.
 The ex-dividend date of this dividend was Friday, May 3rd.
-This represents a $1.00 dividend on an annualized basis and a yield of 2.00%.
-Synchrony Financial’s dividend payout ratio is currently 14.35%.
+Synchrony Financial’s dividend payout ratio is presently 14.35%.

-SYF has been the subject of several analyst reports.
-JMP Securities boosted their price target on Synchrony Financial from $49.00 to $60.00 and gave the company a “market outperform” rating in a report on Tuesday.
-Royal Bank of Canada boosted their price target on Synchrony Financial from $50.00 to $55.00 and gave the company a “sector perform” rating in a report on Thursday.
-Evercore ISI boosted their price objective on shares of Synchrony Financial from $45.00 to $47.00 and gave the company an “outperform” rating in a research note on Thursday, March 28th.
-Wolfe Research raised shares of Synchrony Financial from an “underperform” rating to an “outperform” rating and boosted their price objective for the company from $36.00 to $50.00 in a research note on Thursday, April 4th.
-Finally, BMO Capital Markets lowered their price objective on shares of Synchrony Financial from $42.00 to $41.00 and set a “market perform” rating for the company in a research note on Thursday.
-One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $50.50.
+A number of analysts have recently issued reports on the stock.
+The Goldman Sachs Group boosted their target price on shares of Synchrony Financial from $49.00 to $56.00 and gave the company a “buy” rating in a research note on Thursday.
+Royal Bank of Canada upped their price objective on shares of Synchrony Financial from $50.00 to $55.00 and gave the stock a “sector perform” rating in a research note on Thursday.
+Wells Fargo & Company upped their price objective on shares of Synchrony Financial from $49.00 to $53.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+TD Cowen upped their price objective on shares of Synchrony Financial from $49.00 to $51.00 and gave the stock a “buy” rating in a research note on Thursday, April 25th.
+Finally, Jefferies Financial Group increased their price target on shares of Synchrony Financial from $50.00 to $55.00 and gave the company a “buy” rating in a research report on Tuesday, July 9th.
+One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $50.50.

 Synchrony Financial, together with its subsidiaries, operates as a consumer financial services company in the United States.
 It provides credit products, such as credit cards, commercial credit products, and consumer installment loans.
 The company also offers private label credit cards, dual co-brand and general purpose credit cards, short- and long-term installment loans, and consumer banking products; and deposit products, including certificates of deposit, individual retirement accounts, money market accounts, and savings accounts, and sweep and affinity deposits, as well as accepts deposits through third-party securities brokerage firms.